Awesome Home Assistant¶

-- Plan Coordinates - Helps to find left and top for
+- Plan Coordinates - Helps to find left and top values for

-- Share the Love - Custom cards demos and configuration examples for Lovelace.
+- Share the Love - Custom card demos and configuration examples for Lovelace.

 - How to set up Lovelace - Excellent step by step video for beginners by JuanMTech.